Skip to content

 🦷 “Teeth always want to touch teeth,” as one orthodontist once said.
 When they can’t, your jaw muscles can become fatigued, tight, and sore.

-Clenching can actually help seat your aligners better, ensuring they fit snugly and shift your teeth efficiently.
+The Good News Clenching can actually help seat your aligners better, ensuring they fit snugly and shift your teeth efficiently.
 Aligners can also protect the teeth from wear caused by grinding during sleep.
-Unlike traditional braces, the smooth plastic of the aligners acts like a night guard or barrier between your upper and lower teeth.
+When comparing Invisalign and traditional braces, one key difference is that the smooth plastic of aligners acts like a night guard or barrier between your upper and lower teeth.

 Can Clear Aligners Lead to TMJ Issues?